secretstartups/handbook/job-families/people-ops/internal-communications/index.html.md

 * Partner closely with internal stakeholders and E-Group to develop change management communications with clarity and empathy
 * Have an eye and ear to the ground across GitLab team members and teams with the goal of maximizing the team member experience and to ensure GitLab remains a place where all team members belong and are included
 * Be a shining example for GitLab’s culture, infusing GitLab’s mission, culture, and values into everything we do
-* Once internal communications team grows, partner and provide dedicated communications support to certain E-Group members and leaders of their functions (think HR Business partner type model)
+* Once internal communications team grows, partner and provide dedicated communications support to certain E-Group members and leaders of their functions (think People Business Partner type model)

 #### Senior Internal Communications Manager Requirements